stevencurtis/SwiftCoding/ZipAndZip2Sequence/README.md

 * Some knowledge of [Tuple types](https://medium.com/p/5ee9106283be) would be useful for this article

 ## Keywords and Terminology
-Tuple: A way in Swift to allow you to store multiple values in a single variable
+Tuple: A way in Swift to allow you to store multiple values in a single variable <br>
 Zip: Creates a sequence of pairs created from two underlying sequences

 # This article